 We May Need Additional Capital in the Future and May Not Be Able to Secure Adequate Funds on Terms Acceptable to Us.
-We raised approximately \$7.3 million in a private placement of Odetics Class A common stock in December 1998 and approximately \$2.0 million in March 1999.
-We raised \$5.0 million through the sale of an option on our principal Anaheim facility in July 1999.
-In addition, we raised \$3.75 million through the issuance of debt to Daimler Chrysler Ventures, which is convertible into 2.5% of the equity securities of Iteris.
-We may need to raise additional capital in the near future, either through additional bank borrowings or other debt or equity financings.
+While we recently raised approximately \$17.1 million in September 2000 in a private placement of Odetics Class A common stock to the selling shareholders named in this prospectus, we may need to raise additional capital in the near future, either through additional bank borrowings or other debt or equity financings.
 Our capital requirements will depend on many factors, including:

-- . market acceptance of our products;

-- . increased research and development funding, and required investments in our divisions;

-- . increased sales and marketing expenses;

-. potential acquisitions of businesses and product lines; and additional working capital needs.
+- market acceptance of our products; - increased research and development funding, and required investments in our divisions; - . increased sales and marketing expenses; and - potential acquisitions of businesses and product lines; and additional working capital needs.

 If our capital requirements are materially different from those currently planned, we may need additional capital sooner than anticipated.
 If additional funds are raised through the issuance of equity securities, the percentage ownership of our stockholders will be reduced and such securities may have rights, preferences and privileges senior to our common stock.
 Additional financing may not be available on favorable terms or at all.
-If adequate funds are not available or are not available on acceptable terms, we may be unable to develop or enhance our products, expand our sales and marketing programs, take advantage of future opportunities or respond to competitive pressures.
+If adequate funds are not available or are not available to acceptable terms, we may be unable to develop or enhance our products, expand our sales and marketing programs, take advantage of future opportunities or respond to competitive pressures.

 We Have Significant International Sales and Are Subject to Risks Associated with Operating in International Markets.
-International product sales represented approximately 19% of our total net sales and contract revenues for the fiscal year ended March 31, 2000, approximately 27% for the fiscal year ended March 31, 1999 and approximately 34% for the fiscal year ended March 31, 1998.
+International product sales represented approximately 20% of our total net sales and contract revenues for the three months ended June 30, 2000, approximately 19% for the fiscal year ended March 31, 2000, approximately 27% for the fiscal year ended March 31, 1999 and approximately 34% for the fiscal year ended March 31, 1998.
 International business operations are subject to inherent risks, including, among others:

-- . unexpected changes in regulatory requirements, tariffs and other trade barriers; - . longer accounts receivable payment cycles; - . difficulties in managing and staffing international operations; - . potentially adverse tax consequences; - . the burdens of compliance with a wide variety of foreign laws; - . reduced protection for intellectual property rights in some countries; - . currency fluctuations and restrictions; and - . political and economic instability.
+- unexpected changes in regulatory requirements, tariffs and other trade barriers; - . longer accounts receivable payment cycles; - . difficulties in managing and staffing international operations; - . potentially adverse tax consequences; - . the burdens of compliance with a wide variety of foreign laws; - . reduced protection for intellectual property rights in some countries; - . currency fluctuations and restrictions; and